Ötillö: The Swimrun World Championship — Complete Guide (2026)

 Part 3 covers the final third-ish of the legendary course from the start of the run on the island of Ornö through to the finish line on Utö.
 Joining us for this part is the Godfather of Swimrun himself, Andy Hewitt who has completed ÖTILLÖ 9+ times in both the Mens and Mixed categories.

-Swimrun gear takes some time to dial in and find out what works best for you.
-We have lots of Gear Talk episodes for you to hear about our thoughts and views on different suggestions on Swimrun gear.
-Be sure to check out our Swimrun Gear Guide for our general recommendations on all things gear.
 For the World Championship, your gear plays a big role in how the day will unfold.
-Considering you are racing for 8-14 hours you need to make sure your gear is comfortable and meets all your needs for such a long Swimrun.
-Here is some specific episodes about gear choices for ÖTILLÖ.
+Considering you are racing for 8-14 hours, you need to make sure your gear is comfortable and meets all your needs for such a long swimrun.
+Here are specific episodes about gear choices for ÖTILLÖ:

 We had Helen Wikmar, CEO of Arksports on to give her point of view and suggestions for Swimrun gear for ÖTILLÖ.

-ÖTILLÖ is an ultra endurance event of around 70km and nutrition needs to be a big focus in your preparations for the race.
-We have been lucky enough to work with the experts are Precision Fuel and Hydration over the years to help us make sure we nail our nutrition and do the “gut training” required for the energy demands of such a long race.
-Check out our PFH Case Studies from ÖTILLÖ 2022 (Chipper and Chris) and PFH’s nutrition planner which will get you started on the right foot.
-Here are our episodes where we cover nutrition and the specifics for ÖTILLÖ.
+ÖTILLÖ is an ultra-endurance event of around 75km and nutrition needs to be a big focus in your preparations for the race.
+We have been lucky enough to work with the experts at Precision Fuel and Hydration over the years to help us nail our nutrition and do the "gut training" required for the energy demands of such a long race.

 Andy Blow, co-founder of Precision Fuel and Hydration, shared his point of view on how to fuel and gut train for ÖTILLÖ.
-Andy has completed ÖTILLÖ many times most recently in 2022 with teammate Lars Finanger as Team Old Man Speed.
+Andy has completed ÖTILLÖ many times, most recently in 2022 with teammate Lars Finanger as Team Old Man Speed.

-Since ÖTILLÖ is one of the harder endurance events out there, it goes without saying that you need to engage in Swimrun training to have a successful race experience.
-We know of too many stories of athletes that show up to the race thinking that they are really fit just to DNF because they didn’t do any specific training.
-Don’t let that be you!
-We worked with a Swimrun coach both years we raced ÖTILLÖ and found it essential in helping us feel prepared for the physical/mental demands of the event.
-There are some really good Swimrun and endurance coaching options out there.
-We highly recommend coaching resources such as Envol Swimrun, Tower 26, Simcoachen, Purple Patch, TOT Endurance and Liz Gilden.
+Since ÖTILLÖ is one of the harder endurance events out there, it goes without saying that you need to engage in swimrun training to have a successful race experience.
+We know too many stories of athletes who showed up to the race thinking they were really fit, only to DNF because they didn't do any specific training.
+Don't let that be you!

 Here Envol Head Coach Nicolas Remires gives us his suggestions on how to train for ÖTILLÖ.

 You are prepped and primed for race day!
-There is no way to avoid the nerves of the starting corral, but soon enough you will be Swimrunning over the original Swimrun course.
+There is no way to avoid the nerves of the starting corral, but soon enough you will be swimrunning over the original swimrun course.
 We were fortunate enough to race ÖTILLÖ twice.
-Check out our race reports for each year if you want to hear about our experience.
+Check out our race reports for each year if you want to hear about our experience:

 2023 ÖTILLÖ, the Swimrun World Championship Race Report